 You will need support from a Trust figure who has the authority to approve job plans, such as a medical director or clinical director.
 This signatory is required so you can demonstrate your suitability and that your faculty are prepared to provide your training and enable you to acquire the experience.

-- Level 3 trainees - You can request to count small amounts of retrospective evidence from your level 3 training completed prior to your SPIN application.
+- Trainees - You can request to count small amounts of retrospective evidence from your level 3 or Specialty training completed prior to your SPIN application.
 You must be undertaking the majority of your SPIN module prospectively and we cannot consider fully retrospective applications.

 - Post-completion paediatricians - If you are using retrospective evidence you must ensure that you describe what SPIN requirements you have already met and how you will maintain these while completing your SPIN.
 You will need to detail what requirements you have outstanding and how you will achieve these.
 Indicatively, retrospective evidence older than five years is unlikely to be considered current enough for a SPIN module and should be commensurate with level 3 Progress Curriculum capabilities.